 However, one is San Francisco, served by both United Airlines and low-cost carrier French Bee.
 Thanks to this competition dynamic, flight deals from the Bay Area can be unbelievably low.

 Even if you’re not from San Francisco, you’ll notice that it is also on our list above, and you can probably get there for a good price.

-Tahiti is a beautiful island, but since you’ve come all this way, you should see as much as you can.
+Tahiti is a beautiful island, but since you’ve come all this way, you should see as much as possible.
 Save even more on costs by skipping Bora Bora and taking the inexpensive and quick ferry to Moorea across the channel, where you’ll get just as high-quality beaches.

 15. Houston, Texas

 Houston is a good bet if you’re looking for an affordable gateway into the Lone Star State.
-This large city is full of Texas attractions and is home to two major airports.
+This large city is full of Texas attractions and has two major airports.

 Regarding cheap flights, two airports are always better than one.
 George Bush Intercontinental Airport is home to a massive operating base for United, which connects Houston with the entire country and several other continents.
 The smaller William P. Hobby Airport is Southwest’s base in the area, serving dozens of domestic and international cities with low fares.